Anpliat/Azure-Stream-Analytics/README.md

 REFERENCE DATA

-CAR_DATA.csv: Information about the Make, Model and Model Year of all the cars.
+CAR_DATA.csv: Information about the make, model and model year of all the cars.

 COLORS.json: Information about the color of each car.